Maasai Girls Rescue Center FAQ

 Is my donation tax deductible?

-How do I donate publicly traded stock?
+How can I donate publicly traded stock?

-STEP 1: Fill out stock symbol, number of shares, and search for Maasai Girls Rescue Center under organization.
-The EIN/Tax ID will appear automatically.
+- Fill out the stock symbol, number of shares, and search for “Maasai Girls Rescue Center.”
+The EIN/Tax ID will auto-populate.

-STEP 2: Provide your personal information to link your donation to Maasai Girls Rescue Center.
+- Provide your personal information to link your donation.

 Child Sponsorships